 Despite their status, protected areas, including Ramsar wetlands, are also affected by soy expansion.
 A 2020 research demonstrated the presence of pesticides in soils, fishes, and beehives, both within and around Ramsar wetlands in Uruguay.
-These included pesticides which are now banned in the country, but have been accumulating in the soil and living organisms.
-In the unique Pantanal wetland in Brazil, only 0.01% has been converted for soy farming; nonetheless, agrochemical residue from the largescale soy production in the Northern headwater region have contaminated all estuaries in the UNESCO World Heritage Site, including pesticides that have been prohibited in the EU for almost 20 years.
-In the Including pesticides that have been prohibited in the EU for almost 20 years.
-In the Including pesticides that have been prohibited in the EU for almost 20 years.
+These included pesticides which are now banned in the country, but have been accumulating in the soil and living organisms.11 In the unique Pantanal wetland in Brazil, only 0.01% has been converted for soy farming; nonetheless, agrochemical residue from the largescale soy production in the Northern headwater region have contaminated all estuaries in the UNESCO World Heritage Site, including pesticides that have been prohibited in the EU for almost 20 years.12